fastai/dlcert2/docs/lessons/aws.md

 *NB*: AWS needs to verify that new accounts are not fraudulent, so you'll need to make a special request for P2 access if you're a new AWS customer.
 The video shows how to make this request, but please note that there *has been a change*: you can now request P2 instances directly in the form, whereas when this video was created P2 instances were too new and were not listed; also, be sure to use the 'use case description' listed in the video.
 It is important that you don't try to create your P2 server until your request has been actioned; to check whether it has, visit <a href="https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Limits:">this link</a> and find the row for "p2.xlarge".

-PS: We've just learned that Azure now allows new users to access GPU machines without requiring a special request, and will provide $200 of free credits!
-They work nearly exactly the same way as Azure, except that you'll need to run our setup script to configure them.
-With many thanks to Abhik Mitra, one of our MOOC participants, we now have a [setup guide](https://medium.com/@abhikprince/setting-up-an-azure-vm-for-deep-learning-bb76b453272b#.lozevofv6) showing how to do this.